GamesCreed

 Strap in and tighten your focus because Zombie Rollerz: Pinball Heroes is a chaotic whirlwind of action.

-However, the development of video games has allowed arcade games, pinball games heavily included, to expand outwards to an exciting degree.
+However, the development of video games has allowed arcade games, including pinball games heavily included, to expand outwards to an exciting degree.
 After all, virtual pinballs do not need to strictly follow anything as silly as the law of gravity as they do in real life.

 And that leads into Zombie Rollerz.
 Published by Daedalic Entertainment, Zombie Rollerz is quite the interesting mix of pinball action and… roguelike.
 Yup, you read right.
 Zombie Rollerz takes quite the hefty swing at mixing up the classic pinball formula by throwing some roguelike features into it.
-But how does it actually work?
+But how does it work?

 Zombie Rollerz: Pinball Heroes, PC, Review, Screenshots, GamesCreed